PaulSwarthout/kill-the-nag/README.md

 Now you can do something about it.
 Download this plugin.
 Activate it.
 And goodbye nag message.

 In a later version, I'll add some code so that it will write the message to the error_log, and/or display the message once a week, and then go away.

+I have no plans to attempt to get this listed in the WordPress Plugin Repository.